Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `flags`

+*Read-only*.
 Access to the root mobile object flags, represented as an integer.
 Should not be accessed directly.

 **Returns**: